 10. Philadelphia International Airport (PHL)

-The East Coast US Airways hub is known for being one of the easiest airports to make a connection.
-This is due, in part, to its lengthy and frequent flight delays, which can feel even longer for kids.
-The airport has sought to compensate by adding a variety of time-filling amenities for families.
-Kids' favorite airport features at Philadelphia are the two aviation-themed play areas.
+Kids' favorite airport features at Philadelphia International Airport are the two aviation-themed play areas.
 Playscapes exhibit educational, interactive displays that teach kids about aviation.
 Hands-on equipment includes a huge jet that kids can crawl in and pretend to be a pilot or members of the flight crew.
 Smaller planes offer hand controls that trigger a rotating propeller.
 The A Terminal indoor playground showcases a control tower, another large jet and a plane tug.
 Aviation Play Station is set near Gate D10 and Ready for Takeoff is by Gate A1.